-When it comes to talking to your doctor about endometriosis, it can be a bit intimidating.
+Talking to your doctor about endometriosis can be a bit intimidating.
 You don’t want to be pushy or insult their medical expertise with your late-night Google search.
-However, you KNOW your body, and you know when something’s not right.
+But, you KNOW your body, and you know when something’s not right.
 Hence why you’ve been researching symptoms such as debilitating period pain, abnormal pelvic cramping outside of your period, ovulation pain, and digestive issues.
-Which, in turn, led you to the possibility that endometriosis could be causing these symptoms.
-Yet, suspecting endometriosis and getting your doctor to take your pain seriously can be a challenge.
+This, in turn, led you to the possibility that endometriosis could be causing these symptoms.
+Yet, suspecting endometriosis and getting your doctor to take your pain seriously can be challenging.

 Talking to Your Doctor Starts BEFORE The Appointment